 Dual Enrollment Program

 ECC's dual-enrollment program is an excellent choice for high school and home-schooled students who want to take one or two college classes in addition to their regular school schedules.
-In dual enrollment, you'll attend regular high school or homeschool classes during the day, then take one or two additional classes at Elgin Community College in the evening.
-You'll get college credit for the courses you take at ECC; high school credit is not guaranteed.
+In dual enrollment, you'll attend regular high school or home-school classes during the day, then take one or two additional classes at Elgin Community College in the evening.
+You'll get college credit for your ECC courses; high school credit is not guaranteed.
 Dual Credit has been shown to increase the probability of college success.

 How to Apply for Dual Enrollment at ECC

 - Download the secondary/home-school student admission process and permission form - PDF.